-Portfolio Investment Activity for the Year Ended December 31, 2013 and 2012
+Portfolio Investment Activity for the Three Months Ended March 31, 2015 and for the Year Ended December 31, 2014

-During the year ended December 31, 2013, we made investments in portfolio companies totaling \$2,641,733.
-During the same period, we sold investments for proceeds of \$1,137,264 and received principal repayments of \$1,373,623.
-As of December 31, 2013, our investment portfolio, with a total fair value of \$4,137,581, consisted of interests in 165 portfolio companies (51% in first lien senior secured loans, 22% in second lien senior secured loans, 9% in senior secured bonds, 10% in subordinated debt, 4% in collateralized securities and 4% in equity/other).
-The portfolio companies that comprised our portfolio as of such date had an average annual EBITDA of approximately \$190.7 million.
-As of December 31, 2013, the investments in our portfolio were purchased at a weighted average price of 97.3% of par or stated value, as applicable, the weighted average credit rating of the investments in our portfolio that were rated (constituting approximately 40.7% of our portfolio based on the fair value of our investments) was B3 based upon the Moody's scale and our estimated gross annual portfolio yield (which represents the expected yield to be generated by us on our investments portfolio based on the composition of our portfolio as of December 31, 2013), prior to leverage, was 10.1% based upon the amortized cost of our investments.
+During the three months ended March 31, 2015, we made investments in portfolio companies totaling \$191,510.
+During the same period, we sold investments for proceeds of \$94,334 and received principal repayments of \$143,021.
+As of March 31, 2015, our investment portfolio, with a total fair value of \$4,161,683 (53% in first lien senior secured loans, 17% in second lien senior secured loans, 8% in senior secured bonds, 11% in subordinated debt, 3% in collateralized securities and 8% in equity/other), consisted of interests in 110 portfolio companies.
+The portfolio companies that comprised our portfolio as of such date had an average annual EBITDA of approximately \$151.4 million.
+As of March 31, 2015, the investments in our portfolio were purchased at a weighted average price of 97.8% of par or stated value, as applicable, and our estimated gross portfolio yield (which represents the expected annualized yield to be generated by us on our investment portfolio based on the composition of our portfolio as of such date), prior to leverage, was 10.0% based upon the amortized cost of our investments.

-During the year ended December 31, 2012, we made investments in portfolio companies totaling \$3,863,334.
-During the same period, we sold investments for proceeds of \$926,136 and received principal repayments of \$1,045,311.
-As of December 31, 2012, our investment portfolio, with a total fair value of \$3,934,722, consisted of interests in 263 portfolio companies (50% in first lien senior secured loans, 19% in second lien senior secured loans, 12% in senior secured bonds, 13% in subordinated debt, 3% in collateralized securities and 3% in equity/other).
-The portfolio companies that comprised our portfolio as of such date had an average annual EBITDA of approximately \$302.0 million.
-As of December 31, 2012, the investments in our portfolio were purchased at a weighted average price of 95.4% of par or stated value, as applicable, the weighted average credit rating of the investments in our portfolio that were rated (constituting approximately 59.4% of our portfolio based on the fair value of our investments) was B3 based upon the Moody's scale and our estimated gross annual portfolio yield (which represents the expected yield to be generated by us on our investments portfolio based on the composition of our portfolio as of December 31, 2012), prior to leverage, was 10.4% based upon the amortized cost of our investments.
+During the year ended December 31, 2014, we made investments in portfolio companies totaling \$2,178,075.
+During the same period, we sold investments for proceeds of \$1,246,624 and received principal repayments of \$875,315.
+As of December 31, 2014, our investment portfolio, with a total fair value of \$4,183,447 (53% in first lien senior secured loans, 17% in second lien senior secured loans, 8% in senior secured bonds, 11% in subordinated debt, 3% in collateralized securities and 8% in equity/other), consisted of interests in 118 portfolio companies.
+The portfolio companies that comprised our portfolio as of such date had an average annual EBITDA of approximately \$155.2 million.
+As of December 31, 2014, the investments in our portfolio were purchased at a weighted average price of 97.4% of par or stated value, as applicable, and our estimated gross portfolio yield, prior to leverage, was 10.0% based upon the amortized cost of our investments.